kamilelukosiute/yet-another-cybersec-assistance-eval/README.md

-# Yet Another Cybsersecurity Assistance Evaluation
+# Yet Another Cybersecurity Assistance Evaluation

 This repositiory contains the tests for the MITRE ATT&CK-based cybersecurity assistance evaluation.
 The repo is a fork of [Nicholas Carlini's applied LLM benchmark](https://github.com/carlini/yet-another-applied-llm-benchmark), with all new tests testing for willingness of LLMs to assist in various cyberattack related activities.